v-bibliotek/temp/README.md

 ## useReferenceManyToManyUpdate

 ### Multiple many-to-many-related resources?
 Can an edit form only save one many-to-many-relation using the hook `useReferenceManyToManyUpdate`?
-In other words as developer I have to choose what the user is able to edit a form, either _subject terms_, _authors_, _age categories_ or _genres_?
+In other words, do I have to choose one of the fields _subject terms_, _authors_, _age categories_ or _genres_ to be editable along with a book?

 Would supplying an array of relations to the hook be a solution?